 Lock it well and lock it right

-I like to use different locks because you need a different set of tools to cut through various locks.
-If I’m using different bolts, it might be harder for thieves to get through the locks, and my bike will be safer.
+I like using different locks because you need other tools to cut through various waves.
+Extra bolts might make it harder for thieves to get through the coils, and my bike will be safer.

 Also, avoid the cheap locks you see at supermarkets.
 Those are so easy to cut through that you will probably lose your bike.

-I think it happened in my first week cycling around Berlin, back in March 2012.
-I was around Warschauer Strasse, and something punctured my tire, and I had to take it to a bike shop to have it fixed.
+It happened during my first week cycling around Berlin back in March 2012.
+I was around Warschauer Strasse, and something punctured my tire, and I had to take it to a bike shop to fix it.
 I didn’t know how to fix it, and I wondered what would happen If I was far away from home and didn’t have a bike shop.

 Learn how to take care of your bike

 After that, I decided to learn how to take care of my bike: how to change tires, keep the bike chain working, and everything else that comes with it.